Grenfell Inquiry: What is happening?

 So what can we expect from phase one?

-Nine days of commemoration hearings begin on Monday, 21 May.
+Nine days of commemoration hearings began on Monday, 21 May with a 72-second silence for the victims.

 Organisers say it is "an opportunity for the families of those who lost their lives in the fire to provide a tribute of them for the inquiry record".